bacalhau-project/bacalhau/docs/examples/molecular-dynamics/Gromacs/index.md

 * `bacalhau docker run` using the docker backend

-* `-i ipfs://QmeeEB1YMrG6K8z43VdsdoYmQV46gAPQCHotZs9pwusCm9:/input` here we mount the CID of the dataset we uploaded to IPFS and mount it to a folder called data on the container
+* `-v QmeeEB1YMrG6K8z43VdsdoYmQV46gAPQCHotZs9pwusCm9:/input` here we mount the CID of the dataset we uploaded to IPFS and mount it to a folder called data on the container

 * `gromacs/gromacs` we use the official [gromacs - Docker Image](https://hub.docker.com/r/gromacs/gromacs)